eclipse-cdt-cloud/cdt-cloud-blueprint/README.md

 - Root level configures mono-repo build with lerna
 - `applications` groups the different app targets
-  - `electron` contains app to package, packaging configuration, and E2E tests for the electron target.
+  - `electron` contains app to package, packaging configuration, and E2E tests for the Electron target.
-- `theia-extensions` groups the various custom theia extensions for Blueprint
+- `theia-extensions` groups the various custom theia extensions for CDT.cloud Blueprint
   - `theia-blueprint-product` contains a Theia extension contributing the product branding (about dialogue and welcome page).
-  - `theia-blueprint-updater` contains a Theia extension contributing the update mechanism and corresponding UI elements (based on the electron updater).
+  - `theia-blueprint-updater` contains a Theia extension contributing the update mechanism and corresponding UI elements (based on the Electron updater).

 ### Build